gitnacho/docs/docs/ui/overview.md

 ![sidedrawer ios](../../img/ui-for-nativescript/sidedrawer-ios.png "sidedrawer ios") ![sidedrawer android](../../img/ui-for-nativescript/sidedrawer-android.png "sidedrawer android")

 ### RadListView

 [{% nativescript %}[Documentation]({% slug listview-overview %}){% endnativescript %}{% angular %}[Documentation]({% slug listview-overview-angular %}){% endangular %}] [{% nativescript %}[Sample Code](https://github.com/NativeScript/nativescript-ui-samples/tree/master/listview){% endnativescript %}{% angular %}[Sample Code](https://github.com/NativeScript/nativescript-ui-samples-angular/tree/master/listview){% endangular %}][[Download from npm](https://www.npmjs.com/package/nativescript-ui-listview)]

-> **NOTE**: The professional ListView component is different from the ListView built in to the core NativeScript modules.
+> **Note**: The professional ListView component is different from the ListView built in to the core NativeScript modules.
 Use the professional ListView if you need to take advantage of the advanced functionality listed below.

 The ListView component (known as RadListView in code and distributed through the `nativescript-ui-listview` package) is a virtualizing list component that provides the most needed features associated with scenarios where a list of items is used.
 Features include: